Workplace learning, or corporate training, encompasses a series of activities to educate

 To design impactful training programs, it is crucial to employ strategies that provide tangible proof of successful learning outcomes.
 Consider the following innovative tactics, keeping in mind that each organization's needs may vary and select the most suitable options accordingly.

-programs can be a challenging task for Learning & Development staff.
-Constantly reminding
+a challenging task for Learning & Development staff.
+Constantly reminding employees to complete

-employees to complete required programs can be tiresome.
-To address this, incorporate active
+required programs can be tiresome.
+To address this, incorporate active learning techniques to

 Active learning, also known as Pragmatism or Experientialism, emphasizes the practical application of real-world knowledge, fostering learning through firsthand experiences rather than abstract concepts alone.